onnela-lab/Beiwe-Analysis/README.md

 # Introduction
 `Beiwe-Analysis` is our GitHub code repository for analyzing Beiwe and collaborator data.
 The idea is to help make study analysis as systematic and error-free as the data itself.
 Some of this code references **`Python`** or **`C`**-related code for speed, but most of this code is in **`R`**, and is readily converted into an **`R`** package.
 In the near future, we will provide a notebook example showing how to use these functions.

-This is largely an effort of Ian and Patrick, but we intend to include any other efforts as well.
+So far this has been an effort of Ian and Patrick, but we intend to include the projects of the whole lab, with the goal of making our work public in the Fall.
 These efforts are closely related to Matt's `beiwedata`, and we plan to merge our efforts in the future.

 # Table of Contents
 - [Overview](#Overview)